August 18, 2025

 While you love the theme development and the included graphics, you also asked for more “related” graphics to round out each theme.
 You wanted to illustrate the happenings on campus further.
 Again, the design team answered.

-Introducing the 100, a curated collection arts, academics, athletics, and event graphics from the top-searched images, illustrated with each theme’s personality.
+Introducing the 100, a curated collection of arts, academics, athletics, and event graphics from the top-searched images, illustrated with each theme’s personality.

 Arts and academics: backpack, binder, books (stacked and open), bus, calculator, camera, chalkboard, chemistry flask, clipboards, clock, crayons, diploma, DNA strand, drum set, eraser, film reel, globe, glue stick, graduation cap, guitar, headphones, highlighter, laptop, lightbulb, lunchbox, magnifying glass, medal, microphone, microscope, monitor, music notes, notebook, paint palette, paintbrush, paperclip, pen, pencil, piano keys, red apple, ruler, school building, scissors, sharpener, speech bubble, stapler, test tube, theater masks, trophy, trumpet, and violin.